vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 When the `settlement_schedule` event is received we need to calculate the funding payment.
 Store the current vega time as `funding_period_end`.

+The following conditions must all be met for a funding payment within a given funding period to happen:

+- there is at least on one oracle data point with timestamp greater than or requal to `funding_period_start` and less than `funding_period_end`,
-If there are no oracle data points with a timestamp less than `funding_period_end` available then funding payment is skipped and `funding_period_start` gets overwritten with `funding_period_end`.
+- there is at least internal data point with timestamp greater than or requal to `funding_period_start` and less than `funding_period_end`.

-If such points are available then the calculations discussed in the following subsections get executed and funding payments get exchanged.
+Otherwise the payment is skipped and the next funding period is entered.

+Please refer to the following subsections for the details of calculation of the funding payment if both of the above conditions are met.

 #### TWAP spot price calculation